ERIC FORD

 Hello and welcome.

 Janette Mason's album "Re:Wired" is at last released, two years after we recorded it!
-The launch was at Pizza Express Jazz Club Soho on May 14th (featuring Richard Beesley, Claire Martin, Juliet Kelly and Tom Mason), and then there's a sprinkling of London dates across the summer (THE VORTEX ON JULY 17th, Ronnie Scott's on September 29th).
+The launch was at Pizza Express Jazz Club Soho on May 14th (featuring Richard Beesley, Claire Martin, Juliet Kelly and Tom Mason), and then there's a sprinkling of remaining dates this year (eg. at Watermill Jazz in Dorking on November 11th and Reading Jazz on December 5th).
 The album has been very favourably reviewed in the May edition of Jazzwise (4 stars) and in UK Jazz News.

 Pianist Adam Dyer has FINALLY released his debut album for which Jakub Cywinski, Duncan Eagles and I recorded a couple of sessions at Red Gables in west London back in 2019 and 2021!
 Featuring excellent and varied compositions by Adam and some swinging arrangements of choice standards, it's called River Spirit and currently only available via https://adamdyer.co.uk I particularly like the group improv on "The Potting Shed" and the interplay during the piano solos on "In With The New" and "Battersea Blues."
 Patrick Hadfield gave the album a very positive review in London Jazz News, describing my playing as "totemic"!!
 Please do tell me if you know what he meant by that.